sauce-archives/help/docs/reference/locator.md

 	<li>
 		<strong>timeout</strong>
 		<div>Type: Numeric</div>
-		<em>time in seconds until the targetLocator must disappear, if no set timeout is by default 60 seconds</em>
+		<em>time in seconds until the targetLocator must disappear, if not set, the default timeout of 60 seconds will be used</em>
 	</li>
 	<li>
 		<strong>recordedImage</strong>